 Relational algebra uses symbols for expressing these basic operations.
 When this course was offered previously, students often wrote RA expressions by hand when doing homework - but since homework is now being submitted online, it will need to be word-processed.
-I have placed a handout on Canvas with cut and paste versions of these symbols.
+I have placed on Canvas with cut and paste versions of these symbols.
+You can use these when word-processing homework.